canonical/chaos-engineering/docs/tutorial/getting_started.md

 sudo snap install juju --channel=3.6/stable
 ```

-Save the K8s credentials to allow bootstrapping Juju controller.
+Save the K8s credentials, we will need them later to bootstrap the Juju controller.

 ```shell
 mkdir -p ~/.kube